COVID-19 | SARS-CoV-2

 What are my testing options?

-At Home Self Testing: COVID-19 rapid antigen tests for self testing are available at most local pharmacies.
+Self-Testing: COVID-19 self-test kits are available at most local pharmacies.
 If you develop mild symptoms, or are exposed to someone with COVID-19, consider doing a self-test.
 Learn more about self-testing at home.
 If you test positive with an at-home test, please stay home and call your doctor.
 Unless you develop severe symptoms, there is no need to confirm the test at an emergency room, urgent care or walk-in clinic.

 MaineHealth PCR Testing: PCR testing is available at MaineHealth for people who have COVID-19 symptoms; or require a PCR test to return to school or work after a high risk exposure; or require testing prior to a procedure/surgery/hospital admission at MaineHealth.
 Visit vaccine.mainehealth.org/covidtest or call 877-780-7545 to schedule.
 Test results are available within 24-48 hours in MyChart.